 Patients have a catheter placed to drain urine from their bladder for 1 day.
 There will also be inflatable boots on your legs to help ensure blood flow and to prevent the formation of blood clots.
 These will be removed when you leave the hospital, usually the day after your surgery.
 Scrotal swelling is normal and will resolve over the first 1-3 weeks.
 Pain can be expected by some if the swelling is pronounced but this does not occur in most patients for a prolonged period of time.

 At first, urine will leak from your artificial urinary sphincter.
 This is normal because the device has not been activated yet.
 In about 6-8 weeks, after the AUS has healed into place, Dr. Shridharani will activate your device, and you should enjoy good results.

 I have undergone radiation after my prostate cancer surgery, does that change my chances of improving my leakage through surgery?

 Yes it usually does.
 The effectiveness of urinary slings to treat urinary leakage after prostate surgery with radiation is around 50%.
 Artificial urinary sphincters work well in the setting of radiation but your surgeon may have to place the AUS in a different position or perform other maneuvers to minimize the chance of device erosion which is higher after radiation.

-Dr. Shridharani proudly serves Chattanooga and Knoxville TN, Northern Georgia, Huntsville AL and the surrounding areas with advanced treatments for male urinary leakage.
-Call (423) 778-4MEN (4636) to schedule an appointment today!
+Dr. Shridharani proudly serves Chattanooga TN and Knoxville TN, Northern Georgia, Huntsville AL, and the surrounding areas with advanced treatments for male urinary leakage.
+Call (423) 778-4MEN (4636) or fill out a Contact Form to schedule an appointment today!